cjlester41/arduino-pyro/README.md

 - Upload `receiver.ino` to all the receivers with Arduino IDE
 - Upload `transmitter.ino` to the transmitter
 - Only the transmitter needs the trigger button
+- The transmitter board will still operate it's own pyros
 - All boards should still have a power button or be plugged in just before exit